AI-Hypercomputer/ml-goodput-measurement/README.md

  5. `monitoring_enabled`: Whether or not monitoring is enabled.
 If the application is interested in monitoring Goodput, it should set this value to True.
 Only one worker should enable monitoring.
+ 6. `include_badput_breakdown`: Whether to query and upload badput breakdown data to Tensorboard.

 > **_NOTE:_** Please ensure that only **one** worker enables monitoring of Goodput.
    In JAX, for example, the check could be `if jax.process_index() == 0`